 Are you on the hunt for a four-legged companion, but worried about your pet allergy?
 In this guide, we’ll tell you all about the world’s hypoallergenic dog breeds.
-We hope this helps you find the right doggo for your family!
+With a detailed list of the best hypoallergenic dogs, we hope it helps you find the right doggo for your family!

 Non-shedding and hypoallergenic dogs seem to be more popular than ever.
 With dog allergies being such a common problem, many pet lovers are seeking hypoallergenic dog breeds - sometimes paying thousands of dollars to get them.

-And still, others are turning hypoallergenic breeds for the hair, or rather, the lack of it.
+And still, others are turning to hypoallergenic puppies for the hair, or rather, the lack of it.
 Dog shedding is a big problem for many pet owners, but it's another strike off the list for owners of hypoallergenic dog breeds.

-While no dog is truly hypoallergenic as all dogs shed some allergens, there are some breeds that are known to be better for allergy sufferers.
-And, these same dogs that don't shed may just have you put away the lint roller for good!
+While no non-shedding dog breeds are truly hypoallergenic as all dogs shed some allergens, there are some low-shedding dog breeds that are known to be better for allergy sufferers.
+And, these same dogs that don't shed much may just have you put away the lint roller for good!
+Read on below to discover our hypoallergenic dogs list.

 If you are searching for a hypoallergenic breed, we’ve put together this ultimate guide for you to explore before you go and start stocking up on dog supplies.
+From small hypoallergenic dogs to medium-sized hypoallergenic dogs, there are many non-shedding dogs from which to choose.
 But first, let’s explore what makes a dog hypoallergenic.

 People often confuse what makes a dog hypoallergenic.
 This is because of the common misconception that allergy sufferers are having a reaction to a dog’s fur.
 That’s not the case.